Patriot Women Take Tea and a Stand

 This small home is the oldest known house in North Carolina.
 The logs used to build the 16-foot x 25-foot core section were felled in the Winter of 1718-19.
 Originally, and perhaps still during the Revolution, it was a log cabin with a whitewashed interior, two rooms below and above, and a chimney on each end.

 Walk back along Queen Street 1-1/2 blocks to Court Street and turn left.
 Walk two blocks to King Street.
 Go to the front of the brick building on the right, the Old Chowan County Courthouse.
-(You might be able to see inside as part of the Historic Site tour, depending on current covid restrictions.)
+(You might be able to see inside as part of the Historic Site tour.)

 Built in 1767, this is the second courthouse on the site, replacing a 1716 wooden one.
 It still sometimes hosts court sessions and thus is the longest-used courthouse in the United States.